How to Clean a Front-Loading Washing Machine

 Step 2: Clean the drawer cavity

-With the drawer out, shine your torch into the cavity.
-You’ll see the underside of the dispenser arm caked in detergent residue and mould.
-Mix 1 cup of vinegar with 1 cup of warm water and scrub the cavity with the toothbrush.
-Pay attention to the top of the cavity — gravity means most of the gunk sits up there.
+With the drawer out, shine the torch into the cavity.
+You’ll see the underside of the dispenser arm caked in detergent residue and mould — gravity means most of the gunk sits up there.
+Mix one cup of vinegar with one cup of warm water and scrub the cavity with the toothbrush.
+Here’s the science: detergent residue is alkaline and traps moisture; vinegar is acidic and dissolves the residue while breaking the biofilm matrix.
+Pay attention to the roof of the cavity — that’s where alot of people miss.

 Step 3: Fold back every door seal pleat